HOW TO TRAVEL WITH LITTLE MONEY!

-After having been lucky enough to have been on the road continuously for the last 3.5 years on this trip around the world, I wanted to share with you some tips to be able to travel with little money!
+After having been lucky enough to have been on the road continuously for the last 3.5 years on this trip around the world, I wanted to share with you some tips with you on how to travel with little money!

 While most people think you have to be economically rich to take a long trip it is not the case!
 I’ve learned that you can travel with little money.
 If you want luxury travel then you do need a lot of money to do a long trip with the luxury.
 If don’t need luxury and prefer to collect adventures I’ve found that traveling can be very affordable.
 Like myself, most of us have a dream of traveling the world… So, here are my tips on how to travel with little money so that you can do it too when you get the chance!

 5. Pick an Affordable part of the World to Travel.

 While you can find ways to travel for less anywhere around the world, especially with the tips below, certain places are cheaper to travel than others.
 For example, traveling in Europe is significantly more expensive than traveling in South East Asia.
 So a good place to start and practice traveling with less is an affordable destination and as you get good you can hone your skills in more expensive destinations.

 While it might sound contradictory as more days of traveling might require more money, when you slow down and don’t rush you can choose more affordable travel options.
 An example is avoiding flights which are often the most costly expense of traveling.

 For over a year now I’ve been traveling without flights and have been in 12 different countries without having to pay for a single flight.
 And the most expensive public transport ticket I bought was probably $30 USD.
 And for the more adventurous you can also hitchhike or travel by bicycle and avoid transportation costs.
 I’ve met several who travel this way and have done myself on some occasions.

 3. Avoid paying for Accommodation